robisim74/angular-l10n/doc/spec.md

 - if you use a global file shared across _lazy loaded modules_.

 ### <a name="2.9"/>2.9 Intl API
-To localize dates and numbers, this library uses the [Intl API](https://developer.mozilla.org/it/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+To localize _dates and numbers_, this library uses the [Intl API](https://developer.mozilla.org/it/docs/Web/JavaScript/Reference/Global_Objects/Intl).

-_All modern browsers have implemented this API_.
+>_All modern browsers have implemented this API_.
 You can use [Intl.js](https://github.com/andyearnshaw/Intl.js) to extend support to old browsers.

 Just add one script tag in your `index.html`:
 ```Html
 <script src="https://cdn.polyfill.io/v2/polyfill.min.js?features=Intl.~locale.en-US"></script>
 ```
 When specifying the `features`, you have to specify what locale, or locales to load.

+The _timezone_ is also provided via _Intl API_: _except IE, all modern browsers have implemented the timezone_.

+>To extend the support, you can use [Intl.DateTimeFormat timezone polyfill](https://github.com/yahoo/date-time-format-timezone).

 >When a feature is not supported, however, for example in older browsers, Angular localization does not generate an error in the browser, but returns the value without performing operations.